 Recipe management can even create least-cost recipes from scratch.
 You can reuse your knowledge by using templates.
 These templates define the ingredients that can be used and the constraints on nutritional content and ingredient quantities (even for rework). – Adifo Software

 Secondly, the better applications in the PLM software category can be brought up more quickly than most of the other software categories.

-Traditionally, a BOM is simply considered to be a master data object, more limited than what has been described up to this point.
+Traditionally, a BOM is considered to be a master data object, more limited than what has been described up to this point.
 Whether you agree with the limited definition of a more expanded view may change based upon which software is being discussed.For example, in applications with a limited representation of the BOM, the traditional definition is correct.
 However, the broader definition is more applicable to advanced applications that specialize in BOM management.
-As such, PLM/BOM management system software has essentially enlarged what is represented by a BOM.
-In fact a major strength of a PLM/BOM management system is that it integrated the master data object with the other data associated with the BOM, making the PLM/BOM management system a very powerful application for understanding, storage and collaboration on the BOM.
+As such, PLM/BOM management system software has permanently enlarged what is represented by a BOM.
+In fact a significant strength of a PLM/BOM management system is that it integrated the master data object with the other data associated with the BOM, making the PLM/BOM management system a compelling application for understanding, storage and collaboration on the BOM.